mengab/GAGNet/README.md

 ```
 **Note:** Please make sure the dependencies are complied successfully.

-We provide two types of testing for different encoding modes in the shell file, you can comment one mode to test another.
+We provide two types of testing for different coding configuration in the shell file, you can comment one mode to test another.
+For each coding configuration, we offer two pretrained models for the model with content loss and combined loss, respectively.
+You can
+easily test the performance of the pretrained model under different configurations by modifying the test parameters in the `Demo` file.

 ### Train and Data